waiwera/waiwera/doc/user/setup_output.rst

    {"output": {"checkpoint": {"time": [1000], "repeat": true}}}

 The **"tolerance"** value specifies a tolerance :math:`\epsilon` for detecting when the time-stepping algorithm has hit a checkpoint.
 This is a non-dimensional (i.e. relative) tolerance, with the absolute tolerance given by this value multiplied by the current time step size :math:`\Delta t^n` (see :ref:`time_stepping_methods`).
-Specifically, the next checkpoint time :math:`t_c` will be considered hit in the current time step if:
+Specifically, the next checkpoint time :math:`t_c` will be hit in the current time step if:

 .. math::